oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 - **shape** &ndash; The instance shape.
 See [Compute Shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm) for OCI Compute shapes.
 - **name** &ndash; The instance name.
 - **platform_type** &ndash; (Optional) The platform type.
 Assigning this attribute enables important platform security features in the Compute service.
 See [Enabling Platform Features](#platform-features) for more information.
 Valid values are "AMD_MILAN_BM", "AMD_MILAN_BM_GPU", "AMD_ROME_BM", "AMD_ROME_BM_GPU", "AMD_VM", "GENERIC_BM", "INTEL_ICELAKE_BM", "INTEL_SKYLAKE_BM", "INTEL_VM".
 By default, no platform features are enabled.
+- **cluster_id** &ndash; (Optional) The Compute cluster the instance is added to.
+It can take either a literal cluster OCID or cluster key defined in the *clusters_configuration* variable.
 - **ssh_public_key_path** &ndash; (Optional) The SSH public key path used to access the instance. *default_ssh_public_key_path* is used if undefined.
 - **defined_tags** &ndash; (Optional) The instance defined tags. *default_defined_tags* is used if undefined.
 - **freeform_tags** &ndash; (Optional) The instance freeform tags. *default_freeform_tags* is used if undefined.